goldenson/maximeorefice/_posts/2018-09-18-conference-lessons.md

 ## ✨ Conclusion

 Have fun and meet as many people as you can.
-The magic will emerge from the community raising and growing together.
-We received many feedback which will help us to improve the event for next year.
+The magic will emerge from the community rising and growing together.
+We received a lot of feedback which will help us improve the event for next year.
 Overall the community was very enthusiastic and we all shared an amazing moment together.

 🙇‍♂️ Thanks everybody who contributed to making this wonderful conference.